omorinsolaa/HTMLProject/README.md

 # HTMLProject
 HTML Group Assessment -  https://programmingmadeeasy-community.github.io/HTMLProject/

-Each group is meant to modify this made and get really creative with it.
+Each group is meant to modify this and get really creative with it.

 Submission: 21-08-2022